-Dean's Alumni Association Leadership Award.
+Alumni Association's Dean's Choice Award for Leadership.
 The award recognizes a graduate student who has demonstrated strong leadership abilities in engaging the graduate student community.
 One award of \$1,000 is granted each year.

 Faculty-Staff Dissertation Fellowship.
 The award is intended to assist a graduate student who has advanced to candidacy and whose research project requires fieldwork, archival work, or other research efforts requiring the student to be away from campus for an extended period.
 One award of \$10,000 is granted each year.